EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/14_component_architecture/README.md

 `#empty`.
 A sortable header sorts ascending, then descending.

 No domain type ever reaches this file.

+→ **Done when** `dataTable.spec.ts` is green: the three slots, the empty state, and a header that sorts one way then the other.

 ### 4. Unify what is truly duplicated — and only that